roger-zhangg/CourseMemo/CSCI6341/Module8/works.md

 ### Exercise 21:

 Game of life is a synchronous simulation.
+Every step depends on the result of previous step.

 ### Exercise 22: